isislovecruft/switzerland/README.txt

 it will have set your clock to the correct time.
 Switzerland will try to use a program called 'ntpdc' to query your ntp daemon to ask it about the clock accuracy.
-If ntpdc is not installed on your system, or it can't connect to the ntp daemon (usually because it's not running), then Switzerland will issue some warnings.
+If ntpdc is not installed on your system, or it can't connect to the ntp daemon (usually because it's not running), then Switzerland will tell you about it.
 Switzerland will then try to use the program 'ntpdate' (if installed) to figure out the accuracy of your clock.
 If ntpdate fails (usually because you don't have it installed) then Switzerland will really complain and then quit.